dr-waterstorm/matrixio-kernel-modules/README.md

 MATRIXIO Kernel Modules is the kernel drivers for MATRIX Creator and MATRIX Voice.

+## Fork purpose
+As matrixio does not seem to support their hardware anymore, the purpose of this fork is to make the matrixio Kernel for MATRIX Voice usable on a modern Raspberry Pi OS (bookworm) with the 6.6 kernel.

 ## Note / Warning:
 I'm no actual C dev, I'm just trying to get this working somehow.

-## Fork purpose
-As matrixio does not seem to support their hardware anymore, the purpose of this fork is to make the matrixio Kernel for MATRIX Voice usable on a modern Raspberry Pi OS (bookworm) with the 6.6 kernel.
+Currently, the code compiles and the mic is detected by the system.
+But the recoding has a strong distortion and cannot really be used at the moment.

 ## Warning: Kernel Version
 This drivers **only** works with current stock raspbian kernel.
 To reverting back to current stock Raspbian kernel use: